davidlinner/march/README.md

 march
 =====

-Operation transformation on the least common object model of Java and JavaScript.
+Operational transformation on the least common object model of Java and JavaScript.